mayurgajbhiye4/FluxAI/README.md

-# 🚀 StudyTrackAI – Your AI-Powered Productivity Sidekick
+# 🚀 FluxAI – Your AI-Powered Productivity Sidekick

 > Because who needs sleep when you have deadlines, LeetCode, and a mildly aggressive AI assistant?

-**StudyTrackAI** is a full-stack productivity dashboard built for developers, job-seekers, and students drowning in TODOs.
+**FluxAI** is a full-stack productivity dashboard built for developers, job-seekers, and students drowning in TODOs.
 Whether you’re crying over failed binary tree traversals, ghosted by recruiters, or avoiding System Design like it’s a boss level – this app is your daily accountability buddy.

 ---